-CHICAGO—May 16, 2013—IIT Chicago-Kent College of Law has experts available to discuss current issues.
-To reach experts on IIT's Downtown Campus or to reach Chicago-Kent graduates profiled below, please call Gwen Osborne, director of public affairs, (312) 906-5251.
-Press releases and earlier advisories are available on our website: www.kentlaw.iit.edu/news.
+CHICAGO—August 2015—IIT Chicago-Kent College of Law has experts available to discuss current issues.
+To reach experts, please call Gwen Osborne, director of public affairs, (312) 906-5251.
+Press releases are available on our website: www.kentlaw.iit.edu/news.

 "IIT Chicago-Kent boasts a unique blend of traditional academic firepower and innovative skills programs," says Dean Harold J. Krent.
 "No other school offers six clinics based on an in-house law firm experience.
 Our advocacy teams are repeat national champions; our legal writing program is one of the most comprehensive in the nation; and our students benefit immensely from our outstanding programs in intellectual property, labor and employment, and compliance."
 Click on the link to watch "What makes a law school great?," a short video about the law school.
 Dean Krent is available for interviews about the law school, its faculty and programs.